CEO Alan Lafley talks Procter & Gamble

 Where are you reaping the real advantages from this corporate refocus?

-Our long-term goal was to grow volume and net sales 4-6 per cent p.a.
+Our long-term goal was to grow volume and net sales 4 to 6 per cent p.a.
 In fact we are now growing our top line by 6-8 per cent p.a. even against a weak global economy so we are also building market share.

 Some analysts claim that your recovery has been fuelled by the cuts made through your reorganization program and fear that you could run out of steam?